 Stan Cook, Senior Program Manager, provided a presentation overview of the building removal solicitation status on "Surplus II" in Seaside and the "Stockade" in Marina.
-Per the October 2016 FORA Board report f.
-2017 Legislative Agenda (Moved to item 8e for discussion)
+Per the October 2016 FORA Board report on Building Removal, staff prepared an open solicitation for professional Industrial Hygienist services that includes sampling, testing, characterizing hazardous materials and removal at the Stockade.
+Staff is requesting authorization to allow the Executive Officer to solicit, negotiate and execute a Professional Services contract for an Industrial Hygienist to support the former Fort Ord Stockade building removal not to exceed \$110,000.